History of medieval Arabic and Western European domes: Abbasid Caliphate

+Ikhshidid dynasty

+In Cairo, the martyrium of the Sharif Tabataba (943), an 18-meter square nine-domed open pavilion, is the earliest mausoleum whose plan has survived.
+The most common type, however, was a small domed cube.
+The use of corner squinches to support domes was widespread in Islamic architecture by the 10th and 11th centuries.

+Aghlabid dynasty

+The dome of the Great Mosque of Kairouan (also called the Mosque of Uqba), built in the first half of the 9th century, has ribbed domes at each end of its central nave.
+The dome in front of the mihrab rests on an octagonal drum with slightly concave sides.
+The Great Mosque of Sfax in Tunisia was founded in the 9th century and later enlarged.

+Almoravid dynasty

+After the ninth century, mosques in North Africa often have a small decorative dome over the mihrab.
+Additional domes are sometimes used at the corners of the mihrab wall and at the entrance bay.
+The square tower minarets of two or more stories are capped by small domes.
+Examples include the Djamaa el Kebir mosque (probably of the 11th century), and the Great Mosque of Tlemcen (1303).

+Kingdom of Asturias

+Mozarabic churches with domes inside a squared structure include a church in San Cebrian de Mazote (913), Santiago de Peñalba (931), Santo Tomás de las Ollas (first half of the 10th century), and San Miguel de Celanova (10th century).

+Umayyads of Córdoba

-Much of the Muslim architecture of Al-Andalus was lost as mosques were replaced by churches after the twelfth century, but the use of domes in surviving Mozarabic churches from the tenth century, such as the paneled dome at Santo Tomás de las Ollas and the lobed domes at the Monastery of San Miguel de Escalada, likely reflects their use in contemporary mosque architecture.
+Much of the Muslim architecture of al-Andalus was lost as mosques were replaced by churches after the twelfth century, but the use of domes in surviving Mozarabic churches from the tenth century, such as the paneled dome at Santo Tomás de las Ollas and the lobed domes at the Monastery of San Miguel de Escalada, likely reflects their use in contemporary mosque architecture.

 The Great Mosque of Córdoba, begun in 785 under the last of the Umayyad caliphs, was enlarged by Al-Hakam II between 961 and 976 to include four domes and a remodeled mihrab.
 The central dome, in front of the mihrab area, transitions from a square bay with decorative squinches to eight overlapping and intersecting arches that surround and support a scalloped dome.
+The building contained two types of eight-pointed star ribbed domes.
+The different ribbed dome over what is now called the Villaviciosa Chapel may have been built later.
 These crossed-arch domes are the first known examples of the type and, although their possible origins in Persia or elsewhere in the east remains a matter of debate, their complexity suggests that earlier examples must have existed.
 The nine bays of the Mosque of Cristo de la Luz, built about 50 years later, contain a virtual catalog of crossed-arch dome variations.
 After the 10th century, examples can also be found in Armenia and Persia.

-The dome of the Great Mosque of Kairouan (also called the Mosque of Uqba), built in the first half of the 9th century, has ribbed domes at each end of its central nave.
-The dome in front of the mihrab rests on an octagonal drum with slightly concave sides.
-After the ninth century, mosques in North Africa often have a small decorative dome over the mihrab.
-Additional domes are sometimes used at the corners of the mihrab wall and at the entrance bay.
-The square tower minarets of two or more stories are capped by small domes.
-Examples include the Great Mosque of Sfax in Tunisia (founded in the 9th century and later enlarged), the Djamaa el Kebir mosque (probably of the 11th century), and the Great Mosque of Tlemcen (1303).
-In Cairo, the martyrium of the Sharif Tabataba (943), an 18-meter square nine-domed open pavilion, is the earliest mausoleum whose plan has survived.
-The most common type, however, was a small domed cube.
+No other examples survive in Spain until the dome of the mosque of the Aljafería Palace, built for Ibn Jafar Al-Muqtadir, who reigned from 1049 to 1081.